-This system used expanded and optimized electrical controls to integrate all thermal controls and the high speed sauce line.
-The line was fully automated and menu driven with multiple HMI's.
+This system uses expanded and optimized electrical controls to integrate all thermal controls and the processes in the high speed sauce line.
+The line was fully automated an menu driven with multiple HMI's. zones.
+If the buffer zones cannot clear, then the accumulator becomes a bottleneck.